rcst/rim/README.md

 # TODO
 ## General
+- If command terminates with `\$` then this causes a segmentation fault, which kills the R process.
+The cause being that maxima returns immediatley with the next input prompt
 - dealing with documentation/ help functions
 	- write corresponding class functions
 	- Help functions in maxima: